owlbarn/owl_ode/NOTES.md

 We could provide two interfaces, one takes a stepper function and performs just a step, and can be iterated manually (like `odeint` in the current sundials implementation, or the integrators in the current ocaml implementation), and a lower level one mimicking sundials and odepack, that only performs each integration step separately.

 We currently cannot have implicit methods for the lack of vector-valued root finding functions.
 We should add implementations for those, and then introduce some implicit methods (e.g. the implicit Stoermer-Verlet is much more robust and works nicely for non-separable Hamiltonians).
 At least we can use Sundials for now `:-)`

+It would also be nice to provide a function that takes the pair (t, y) and returns the interpolated function.